 Trends and Latest Developments

 Data from language learning apps like Duolingo and Memrise indicate that vocabulary exercises, including those focusing on word patterns like "-er" endings, are among the most frequently accessed content.
 This suggests that learners are actively seeking structured ways to expand their word knowledge.
-Moreover, the rise of digital content creation and social media has placed a greater emphasis on clear and concise communication, further fueling the demand for vocabulary enhancement.
+Worth adding, the rise of digital content creation and social media has placed a greater emphasis on clear and concise communication, further fueling the demand for vocabulary enhancement.

 Tips and Expert Advice